 If you know someone with BPD or suspect someone you know has BPD—please remember borderline personality disorder is real.
 It’s a serious condition and not something to be mocked, stigmatized or brushed off.
 Up to 10% of BPD patients will die by suicide.
 So if your girlfriend, boyfriend, spouse, family member or friend with BPD threatens suicide or openly idealizes it, take. them. seriously.

-(See BPD / DBT Resources on the Start Here page)
+(See BPD / DBT Resources)

 The person you know with BPD is struggling more than you can imagine.
 They may put on a tough, emotionless face or be completely hysterical.
 They may say outlandish or abusive things, or they may be abusive (which is never okay – BPD is no excuse) and have fits of rage.
 They may go to extreme measures to ensure themselves of your love and support or to prevent you from going out with friends.